 Marijuana is the number one illicit drug used in America.
 According to SAMHSA 2004, 14.6 million people ages 12 and older had smoked marijuana in the preceding month.

 Marijuana is the number one cause of positive urine test for people on probation or parole.

 It is extremely difficult for most marijuana addicts to admit that they are dependent on the substance.
 Due to the relatively low intensity of physiological withdrawal symptoms resulting from heavy marijuana use, most marijuana dependent people tend to view marijuana as not dependence producing.

 However, the research indicates that regular use of marijuana can lead to a drug dependence syndrome characterized by impaired control over marijuana use, preoccupation with its use, tolerance of its effects, and recognizable withdrawal symptoms following abrupt discontinuation of its use.

 Some of Marijuana Withdrawal Symptoms:

 - Decreased appetite

-he Marijuana ADDICTION Program (MAP) is for people seeking treatment to stop their marijuana use.
+The Marijuana ADDICTION Treatment (MAT) is for people seeking treatment to stop their marijuana use.
 People with a pattern of long-term marijuana use may have chronic symptoms of physiological and psychological dependence as well as impairments in other life areas, such as family relationships, intrapersonal and interpersonal capabilities, work, and educational achievement.